jinchao-chen/disaster_response/README.md

 - Customize the design of the web app.
 - Deploy the web app to a cloud service provider.
 - Improve the efficiency of the code in the ETL and ML pipeline.
 - Optimize the model to better handle imbalanced input
+- EDA to further analyze data categories.

 ## Contact
 [Jinchao Chen](tjuchenjinchao@gmail.com)